Autonomy Charter of Puerto Rico: End of the Autonomy Charter

 The autonomous system came into effect on February 10, 1898, when the new island government was sworn in before Governor Manuel Macías Casado.
 Francisco Mariano Quiñones was president; Luis Muñoz Rivera, the leader of the autonomists, was in charge of Grace and Justice; Manuel Fernández Juncos, of Finance; Manuel Rossy Calderón, of Public Education; Juan Hernández López, of Public Works and Communications; and José Severo Quiñones Caro, of Agriculture, Commerce, and Industry.

 In March-April 1898, the Legislative Assembly was elected, in which the Liberal Autonomist Union, led by Muñoz Rivera, obtained a large majority.
 However, the outbreak of the Spanish-American War in April meant that the chambers could barely meet and the Cabinet could not carry out its functions.
 Parliament was inaugurated on July 17 and began its session the following day, but was interrupted on July 25 by the American invasion of the territory.
-The Americans did not conquer the island before the armistice of August 13, capturing only 23 of the 78 municipalities.

-With the Treaty of Paris of December 10, 1898, Spain renounced its sovereignty over Puerto Rico, handing it over to the United States.
+The Americans did not conquer the island before the armistice of August 12, capturing only 23 of the 78 municipalities.
+The Spanish Empire rule of Puerto Rico effectively ended on October 18, when the United States assumed sovereignty over the territory, establishing the Military Government of Porto Rico (the spelling "Porto Rico" was officially used by U.S. government until 1932), which operated under the Bureau of Insular Affairs of the United States Department of War.
+With the Treaty of Paris of December 10, 1898, Spain officially renounced its sovereignty over Puerto Rico.